dr-xenia/computationalneurology/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Find out more about the group's research"
+  title: "Read about our research"
   url: 'http://phlow.github.io/feeling-responsive/blog/'
   image: widget-1-302x182.jpg
   text: 'In the research group, we seek to answer clinical relevant questions in the field of neuropsychiatry using computational methods.
 In Computational Neurology, we interlink imaging methodology with clinical data.'
 widget2:
-  title: "Get to know Prof. Kobeleva"
+  title: "Meet Prof. Kobeleva"
   url: 'http://phlow.github.io/feeling-responsive/info/'
   text: 'Xenia Kobeleva is an assistant professor (tenure track) in Neurostimulation at Ruhr University Bochum (faculty of medicine).
 She is an expert in neurodegenerative diseases and brain modeling and conducts translational research, focusing on impactful research questions.'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
-  title: "Meet the team"
+  title: "Get to know the team"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: widget-github-303x182.jpg
   text: 'The research groupss diverse team consists of physicians, experts in informatics, and basic sciences.
 We conduct interdisciplinary research at the intersection of mathematics, informatics, and neuroscience.'